luckylooke/dragular/readme.markdown

 # Inspiration

 Have you ever wanted a drag and drop library that just works?
 That doesn't just depend on bloated frameworks, that has great support?
 That actually understands where to place the elements when they are dropped?
 That doesn't need you to do a zillion things to get it to work?
-Well, so did I!
+Well, so did [Nicolas Bevacqua](https://github.com/bevacqua) and I have forked it into angular module!

+# What I have done exactly?

+- replaced crossvent by angulars event binding
+- replaced contra.emitter by $scope.$emit if scope provided in options (options.scope)
+- encapsulated the code into angular factory (dragularService)
+- created directive dragular where options can be passed providing scope property name
+- both service and directive provided as angular module (dragularModule)

 # Features